shaw94/fcc-survey-form/Lessons-Learned.md

 - If labels need to be distinguished, they are given ids, the naming convention for it is like so:
   <label for="email" id="email-label">Email</label>

-- To know which element to use, you should look at the content within it.
+- To know which element to use, you should look at the content within the design and make a judegment.

 - Margins are used to make seperation between the content, while padding is used to seperate the content from its border if that makes any sense.

-- I didn't know the resize property prior to this task
+- I didn't know the resize property prior to this task, which controls how an element is resized.
+I also did not know that it does not work on inline elements.

 - When height is engaged, it is always min/max which is exactly what everyone recommends.